Secured vs. unsecured startup business loan

 - Less risky: You’re not putting your assets at as much risk with an unsecured loan.
 However, if you’ve signed a personal guarantee, the lender could pursue your personal assets if you default.

-- May be discharged in bankruptcy: It’s typically easier to discharge unsecured loans in bankruptcy than it is to discharge secured loans.
+- May be discharged in bankruptcy: It’s typically easier to discharge unsecured loans in bankruptcy than to discharge secured loans.
 With careful debt management and smart business practices, hopefully, this pro will never become relevant to you.

 Unsecured loan cons